-The Customer Lifetime Value chart displays an estimate of the total subscription value of an average customer.
+The Customer Lifetime Value chart displays an estimated total lifetime subscription value of an average customer.

 How is it calculated?

 LTV = Average Revenue Per Customer (ARPA) / Customer Churn Rate

 For example, with an ARPA of $100 and a monthly customer churn rate of 5%, your LTV would be $2,000.

 Your LTV can be zero.
 This happens when your customer churn rate is also zero.

 In some scenarios, LTV may not be so useful.
 For example, LTV tends to fluctuate more on a month by month basis for businesses with a lower number of paying customers.
 This is due to the smaller sample size.

 LTV is useful when considering how much to spend on customer acquisition.
 For example, if your LTV is $100, and your cost to acquire the customer (CAC) is $50, you would have a $50 gain (excluding any other business costs).